This DIY Christmas nativity stable is a fun popsicle stick craft that kids and adults can create and display in a nativity scene!

 - Move them around to find which way they fit best.

-- Lean the mini stick on one side of the roof into the cradle on the top of the sidewall.
+- Lean the mini stick I-beam attached across the underside of the red jumbo sticks at about a 45-degree angle on one side of the roof so that it fits into the cradle on the top of the sidewall, as shown in the photo tutorial below.

-- Attach craft stick crossbars from one side of the back wall to the opposite roof in whatever way works.
+- Attach the craft stick crossbars from one side of the back wall to the opposite side of the roof, whichever way works best.

-- Use the popsicle stick crossbars and glue to help support and move the roof correctly into place.
+- Use the popsicle-stick crossbars and glue to help support and position the roof as best you can, as shown in the craft photo tutorials below.

 Related: Ultimate Eco-Friendly Gift Guide for Kids

-This DIY craft stick nativity stable looks lovely displayed in Christmas nativity scenes and will add to your festive home decor.
-A popsicle stick nativity stable also makes a great holiday gift idea.
+This DIY craft stick nativity stable looks lovely on display as a part of a nativity scene for Christmas.
+Use the simple DIY ideas below to make this easy wooden nativity craft to add to your festive home decor.
+A popsicle stick nativity stable also makes a great Christmas gift idea.

-This handmade craft stick nativity stable is solid once you put it together.
-It may seem fragile, but it can last several years if stored away correctly.
+This handmade craft stick nativity stable makes a lovely homemade Christmas gift for someone special.
+Believe it or not, it’s pretty solid once you put it together.
+It may seem fragile, but it can last for several years if stored properly.

 You may also like these round-ups of Christmas gifts and Christmas ornaments that kids can make.